Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 - General Offcampus Application Process
 - Where to ask for Referrals?
-3.How not to ask for Referrals?
+- How not to ask for Referrals?
 4.How to ask for Referrals?
 5.Tips for LinkedIn Profile
 6.Tips for Resume